To end the weekend, I spent the day with The Hiking Society MeetUp group walking the East West Walk in the You Yangs Regional Park.

 We came across many families with small children and dogs walking both the East West Walk and the trail heading up to Flinders Peak.

-So, if you are looking for somewhere to take the kids on a weekend, be sure to check out the You Yangs.
+So, if you are looking for somewhere to take the kids on a weekend, be sure to check out this wonderful You Yangs hike.

 If you would like to download this trail from my WikiLoc account, click here.